-2024 WAEC GCE SECOND SERIES (NOVEMBER) LITERATURE: 2024 WAEC GCE Second Series (November) Literature (Lit) 2 Verified Ans.
+2024 WAEC GCE SECOND SERIES (NOV.)
+LITERATURE IN ENGLISH: 2024 WAEC GCE Second Series (November) Literature (Lit) 2 Verified Ans.
 (4366)

 2023 WAEC GCE Second Series (November) Literature (Lit) 2 Verified Ans.
-Password/Pin/Code is 4366.
-You can use it to view 2024 Literature Answers A day before the exam.
+Password/Pin/Code: 4366.

 LITERATURE OBJ